News of the World: The Victoria Beckham 'kidnap plot'

 In 2002, Mazher Mahmood, an undercover reporter working for the News of the World, also known as the Fake Sheikh, allegedly exposed a plot to kidnap Victoria Beckham.
-Five men were arrested but the trial later collapsed when it emerged News of the World had paid its main witness Florim Gashi £10,000 to work with Mazher Mahmood.
+Five men were arrested but the trial later collapsed when it emerged the News of the World had paid its main witness Florim Gashi £10,000 to work with Mazher Mahmood.
 Florim Gashi later admitted working with Mahmood to set up the kidnap plot.
-This led to an investigation by Scotland Yard on News of the World called Operation Canopus.
+This led to an investigation by Scotland Yard on the News of the World called Operation Canopus.